-In 2015 and 2016, RPM was again challenged by unforeseen events, specifically the power purchase agreements in Ohio and the zero emission credits in Illinois, as some states and load-serving entities attempt to take a more active role in guiding the resource mix and that others view as out of market threats to RPM.
+In 2015 and 2016, RPM was again challenged by unforeseen events, specifically the power purchase agreements in Ohio and the zero emission credits in Illinois, as some states and load-serving entities try to comply with their states' policies and attempt to take a more active role in guiding the resource mix.
 Complaints were filed at both the state and federal levels, and PJM and affected parties have asked for various levels of relief ranging from imposing the Minimum Offer Price Rule (MOPR) on existing generation to requiring PJM to make a compliance filing to address this problem, to dismissing the complaint.